Co-Occurring Disorders

 Understanding Co-Occurring Disorders

-Co-occurring disorders, also known as dual diagnoses, occur when an individual experiences both a mental health condition and a substance use disorder (SUD) at the same time.
-These conditions often interact in ways that intensify symptoms, making daily life, relationships, and overall well-being harder to manage without support.
+Co-occurring disorders, also known as dual diagnoses, occur when someone experiences both a mental health condition and a substance use disorder at the same time.
+For many adults, this does not begin with addiction or a clear diagnosis.
+It often starts with feeling stuck, disconnected, or unsure of direction.

 Signs and Symptoms of Co-Occurring Disorders

-• Worsening mental health symptoms when using substances
+• Worsening emotional symptoms when using substances

-• Changes in sleep, appetite, or energy levels
+• Changes in sleep, appetite, or energy

 If you or a loved one is experiencing several of these symptoms, seeking professional help is an important step.
 With the right care, recovery and stability are possible.